saarthak24/Four-Hot-Encodings/README.md

 ## How to Use

 To run this code, download both the data.csv file and 4_hotties.ipynb.
-Make sure both files are in the same directory and run the .ipynb file by entering python3 4_hotties.ipynb in command line / terminal.
+Make sure both files are in the same directory and run the Jupyer notebook by entering python3 4_hotties.ipynb in command line / terminal.

 Other students interested in working in the tech industry and tech employees/companies might be interested in viewing the findings of this project or contributing to it further.